BYTESHAUS/read-write/README+/software/design/code_org/README.md

 ## Wrapping up

 + Even top consonant teams under time pressure and brakes on perfectionism would rarely be proud of their naming implementation.
-+ The naming (as [code quality](../../QA/README+/code-quality.md)) will never be perfect, but efforts to improve it must be honest and continuous.
++ The naming (akin to [code quality](../../QA/code_quality/README.md)) will never be perfect, but efforts to improve it must be honest and continuous.

 ## Appendix.
 Learning from others